 Common Causes of Truck Accidents

-Large trucks have many moving parts.
-There are many different systems operating at the same time.
-If the equipment does not work properly, it does not matter how safe the truck driver is.
+Large trucks have many moving parts, with many different systems operating at the same time.
+If the equipment doesn’t work properly, it doesn’t matter how safe the truck driver is.
 If one of the parts of a truck breaks down or does not function properly, the result can be catastrophic.

 Driving Errors by Truck Drivers

 There are many factors that contribute to the unsafe operation of large trucks.
-Improperly trained drivers may not realize that operating a commercial truck is not something you can learn by doing; specialized training is required.
-By law, large truck drivers are required to have special licensing, but some may not receive adequate training for defensive driving and the proper handling of safety concerns.
+Improperly trained drivers may not realize that operating a commercial truck isn’t something you can learn just by doing; specialized training is required.
+By law, large truck drivers are required to have special licensing.
+But some aren’t receiving adequate training for defensive driving or proper handling of safety concerns.

-Sometimes even the best trained drivers are put under economic pressure to violate safety regulations.
-In order to make ends meet, a truck driver that is paid by the mile may feel it necessary to drive for too many hours without adequate rest.
+Sometimes even the best-trained drivers are put under economic pressure to violate safety regulations.
+In order to make ends meet, a truck driver paid by the mile may feel it necessary to drive for too many hours without adequate rest.
 This not only endangers the driver, but other drivers and passengers on the road.

 Trucking Company Policies